Generated Pennsylvania limestone creek scene representing Valley Creek, not an exact location photo

 Compare Yellow Breeches Creek, Little Juniata River, or Spring Creek when Valley Creek is too low, warm, crowded, or stained.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 The National Park Service says Valley Creek is catch-and-release only with tackle restrictions.
-Recheck current Pennsylvania special regulations, license needs, and trout-permit requirements before fishing.
+Recheck current Pennsylvania special fishing rules, license needs, and trout-permit requirements before fishing.

 The Valley Creek Trail gives the cleanest public walk-in structure on the stream.